oksuzian/Production/JobConfig/ensemble/documentation/Normalizations.md

     $$
     Where RUE is the **Reconstructed Unfiltered Efficiency**.
 * **Result:** Samples the final event count from a **Poisson distribution** ($\text{np.random.poisson}(\lambda)$).

+Note: this function is used only in Stage3.

 #### **`dio_normalization(on_spill_time, e_min, run_mode='1BB')`**